-4. Impairment assessment of the carrying amount of goodwill
+Impairment assessment of the carrying amount of goodwill

-As disclosed in Note 11 to the financial statements, the net carrying amount of goodwill of the Group amounted RM3,941,075 as at 31 December 2020.
+As disclosed in Note 11 to the financial statements, the net carrying amount of goodwill of the Group amounted to RM3,941,075 as at 31 December 2021.

-Goodwill is tested for impairment by the Group annually, and whenever there is an indication that the goodwill may be impaired.
+Goodwill is tested for impairment by the Group annually, or more frequently if events or changes in circumstances indicate that the goodwill might be impaired.
 To determine if there is any impairment loss required on goodwill, management used a value-in-use model to compute the present values of forecasted future cash flows for the respective Cash Generating Units ("CGUs").